-2.1.1 Hadron Beams: COMPASS, VES and PANDA
+2.1.1 Hadron beams: COMPASS, VES, and PANDA

 COMPASS [40] is a high-energy hadron physics experiment at the Super Proton Synchrotron at CERN involving about 220 physicists from 13 countries and 24 institutions.
-One of the purposes of this experiment is to study hadron spectroscopy using high intensity hadron beams of 150-250 GeV by diffractive, central and Coulomb production reactions.
-Final states containing charged and neutral particles are detected with high resolution over a wide angular range, provided by a two-stage magnetic spectrometer equipped with precision vertex detectors, charged-particle tracking, particle identification and calorimetry.
-A uniform acceptance for both charged and neutral particles as realised in COMPASS is mandatory for a reliable partial-wave analysis.
+One of the purposes of this experiment is to study hadron spectroscopy using high-intensity hadron beams of 150-250 GeV by diffractive, central, and Coulomb production reactions.
+Final states containing charged and neutral particles are detected with high resolution over a wide angular range, provided by a two-stage magnetic spectrometer equipped with precision vertex detectors, charged-particle tracking, particle identification, and calorimetry.
+A uniform acceptance for both charged and neutral particles as realized in COMPASS is mandatory for a reliable partial-wave analysis.

 One of the goals of COMPASS is to understand and map out the spectrum of mesons up to masses of about 2.5 GeV with high statistical accuracy, and to look for possible signatures of states which cannot be explained within the constituent quark model, e.g. multi-quark and hybrid states or glueballs.
 The non- $q\bar{q}'$ nature of a resonance may be identified either through exotic quantum numbers, which require additional contributions beyond a quark and an antiquark, or via an overpopulation of states compared to expectations from the quark model.
-The latter approach, however, requires the unambiguous identification of all states of a given J^{PC} nonet, a task which has been achieved so far only for the L=0 mesons.
-In a first analysis of the $\pi^-\pi^-\pi^+$ final state from the scattering of 190 GeV π^- on a Pb target, recorded in 2004, a clear signal in intensity and phase motion in the $1^{-+}1^{+} \rho \pi P$ partial wave has been observed [41] by COMPASS, consistent with the $\pi_1(1600)$.
-However, a large background, possibly due to Deck-like processes, is also present in the data, and will have to be properly taken into account in a more refined PWA.
-Two orders of magnitude more data with pion and proton beams on proton and nuclear targets have been collected in 2008, 2009 and 2012, recording samples of various final states: 54M events for 3π , 144k events for $K\bar{K}\pi\pi$, 116k events for $\eta\pi$, 39k events for $\eta'\pi$, etc. A signal for an exotic 1-+ state is also observed in the $\eta'\pi$ final state.
+The latter approach, however, requires the unambiguous identification of all states of a given J^{PC} nonet, a task which has been achieved so far only for the L=0,1 mesons, cf. Table 1.1.

+In a first analysis of the $\pi^-\pi^-\pi^+$ final state from the scattering of 190 GeV π^- on a Pb target, recorded in 2004, a clear signal in intensity and phase motion in the $J^{PC}=1^{-+}$ $I^G=1^+$ $\rho\pi$ P partial wave has been observed by COMPASS [41], consistent with the $\pi_1(1600)$.
+However, a large background, possibly due to Deck-like processes, is also present in the data, and will have to be properly taken into account in a more refined partial-wave analysis.
+Two orders of magnitude more data with pion and proton beams on proton and nuclear targets have been collected in 2008, 2009, and 2012, recording samples of various final states: 54M events for 3π , 144k events for $K\bar{K}\pi\pi$, 116k events for $\eta\pi$, 39k events for $\eta'\pi$, etc. A signal for an exotic 1^{-+} state is also observed in the $\eta'\pi$ final state [42].
 As for the 3π final state, however, the clear distinction between resonant and nonresonant contributions requires a more reliable model for the background processes to be included in the fit to the spin-density matrix.
 The new data for the first time allow an analysis in narrow bins of invariant mass and 4-momentum transfer t, which has the power to shed more light on the relative contribution of resonant and nonresonant processes in this and other waves, e.g. the well-known $a_1(1260)$.